A suburban village situated on the edge of larch woods and open country, at the south-western extremity of Orpington’s sprawl

 After the Second World War the area north of the High Street filled with housing, but green-belt legislation prevented building further south.
 The developments included Darrick Wood, which is now Keniston Housing Association’s largest estate, with around 360 houses and flats, and sheltered accommodation for the elderly.

 The Farnborough and Crofton ward has an above-average proportion of older people and the vast majority of residents are white.
-At Farnborough primary school very few pupils from minority ethnic groups and a very small number are at the early stages of learning English.
-Ofsted rated the school ‘outstanding’ in 2012.
+At Farnborough primary school very few pupils are from minority ethnic groups and a very small number are at the early stages of learning English.
+The school has been an academy within the Nexus Education Schools Trust since 2015.